Skejul/shipit-secrets/README.md

 A simple secret inclusion task for shipit, inspired by capistrano.

-N.B.: This project uses ES6 features, and as such requires a relatively recent version of node.
+**N.B.** This project uses ES6 features, and as such requires a relatively recent version of node.

 Usage
 =====